ryquo1/POMODORO/README.md

 # Pomodoro Timer App

 ## Description
-Ceci est une application de gestion du temps basée sur la technique de gestion du temps Pomodoro.
-La méthode Pomodoro consiste à travailler en blocs de temps de 25 minutes (appelés "pomodoros") suivis de courtes pauses de 5 minutes.
+This is a time management application based on the Pomodoro time management technique.
+The Pomodoro method involves working in time blocks of 25 minutes (called "pomodoros") followed by short 5-minute breaks.
-Cette application vous aide à rester concentré et productif en organisant votre temps de travail de cette manière.
+This application helps you stay focused and productive by organizing your work time in this manner.

-## Fonctionnalités
+## Features
-- Compteur de Pomodoro : Suivez votre progression en utilisant des pomodoros.
+- Pomodoro Counter: Track your progress using pomodoros.

-## Utilisation
+## Usage
-1. Clonez ce dépôt sur votre machine locale.
+1. Clone this repository to your local machine.
-2. Ouvrez le fichier `index.html` dans votre navigateur web.
+2. Open the `index.html` file in your web browser.
-4. Cliquez sur "Démarrer" pour commencer votre première session Pomodoro.
+4. Click "Start" to begin your first Pomodoro session.

-## Auteurs
+## Authors
 - Delcourt Arthur
-- github : ryquo1
+- GitHub: ryquo1

-N'hésitez pas à me contacter si vous avez des questions ou des commentaires.
+Feel free to contact me if you have any questions or comments.

 Happy Pomodoro!